 How many hours do you need to get a pilot job?

-The number of hours you have will be a big factor in determining what aircraft you get paid to fly, here are some rough numbers:
+The number of hours you have will be a big factor in determining what aircraft you get paid to fly, here are some rough numbers for what a GA career progression could look like

 - 300-1000: VFR Heavy single-engine piston ie Cessna 210